Vegan Guide to Taipei

 Having received rave reviews from friends about Soul R Vegan Cafe we didn’t really enjoy our food that much, but perhaps we ordered badly?
 We ordered risotto (bland) and bacon sweetcorn waffles which were too sweet, plus the chips were frozen.
 There was some vegan salad cream that had good novelty factor for us though.
 The staff however, were really friendly and we hear so many good things about this place that we’d definitely give it another go.

 Apparently it’s all about the chocolate waffles there.

-The delicious mushrooms with melted homemade vegan cheese were outstanding at Mianto although the portion was so small it was hard to enjoy them to there fullest.
-There were 5 mushrooms which for a cost of NT$150 seemed a little meagre…
+The delicious mushrooms with melted homemade vegan cheese were outstanding at Mianto although the portion was so small it was hard to enjoy them to there fullest, just 5 mushrooms which for a cost of NT$150 seemed a little meagre…

-Cool vibes, vegan food, wasabi mayo.
-Plus vegan burgers!
+Cool vibes, vegan food, wasabi mayo. and vegan burgers!